Thousands of baby formula cans recalled after contamination found, FDA says

 - ZL3FXJ (12.6 oz cans)

 Reckitt says their Mead Johnson Nutramigen formula ranks as the best selling brand globally for children with cow milk allergies.
-The recalled cans make up a small share of the formula produced by Reckitt, Dodge said, which is otherwise not being recalled.
+The recalled cans make up a small share of the formula produced by Reckitt, the spokesperson said, which is otherwise not being recalled.

-"Based on the limited availability of the remaining stock of this special infant formula, it is believed that much, if not all, of the products recalled in the United States have been consumed," the company said in its recall notice.
+"Based on the limited availability of the remaining stock of this special infant formula, it is believed that much, if not all, of the products recalled in the United States have been consumed," Reckitt said in its recall notice.

 Customers can contact the company for a refund by calling 866-534-9986 or by emailing consumer.relations@rb.com.